 The method is implemented in both the PyTorch and TensorFlow frameworks with support for CPU and GPU.
 Various preprocessing steps are also supported out-of-the box in Alibi Detect for both frameworks and illustrated throughout the notebook.
 Alibi Detect does however not install PyTorch for you.
-Check the PyTorch docs how to do this.
+Check the how to do this.

 Dataset